howard8888/workspace/README.md

 3. If you enabled the τ-cut, a boundary triggers automatically once cosine drops below τ (you’ll see a console note).

 4. Saved JSON shows `meta.created_at`, `meta.ticks`, and `meta.tvec64` on new bindings.

+### Q&A to help you learn this section

+Q: Why do we need a TemporalContext vector if we already have created_at timestamps?
+A: ISO-8601 timestamps are great for logs and cross-run audit, but awkward for segmentation and similarity (“find things near this episode in time”).
+The TemporalContext is a procedural soft clock: a 128-D unit vector that drifts (small Gaussian noise per tick) and jumps (larger noise at boundaries).
+Cosine between two vectors gives a cheap, unitless “near in time vs far in time” measure without unit conversions or wall-clock parsing.

+Q: What do sigma and jump control?
+A: sigma controls drift noise added in each step() – how fast the soft clock wanders within an epoch. jump controls boundary noise added in boundary() – how far the vector moves when an event boundary is taken.
+Larger jump → more separation between episodes; larger sigma → faster within-episode decorrelation.

+Q: How does the runner actually use TemporalContext today?
+A: The runner:

+calls ctx.temporal.step() for each controller/autonomic tick (soft drift),

+calls ctx.temporal.boundary() when a controller step writes new facts (event boundary),

+caches the boundary vector and its hash in ctx.tvec_last_boundary / ctx.boundary_vhash64,

+exposes ctx.tvec64() and ctx.cos_to_last_boundary() so snapshots and engrams can carry time fingerprints.

+Q: What do tvec64 and epoch_vhash64 represent?
+A: tvec64 is a 64-bit sign-bit hash of the current TemporalContext vector (bit i encodes whether coordinate i is ≥0). epoch_vhash64 (and boundary_vhash64) is the same hash captured at the last boundary.
+Taken together, they let you:

+compare “now” vs last boundary in a compact way,

+annotate engrams/snapshots with a short, human-readable temporal fingerprint.

+Q: Can TemporalContext be used across different runs as an absolute timeline?
+A: No. It’s deliberately a relative, per-run construct.
+The vector is initialized from random noise and is only meaningful within a single run: high cosine ⇒ close in time in that run.
+Across runs, you should treat TemporalContext as local, not globally aligned.